 - Consider reducing the amount of unneeded turf and replacing them with groundcovers.
-Plants like Diervilla lonicera or Bush Honeysuckle pictured above and the flowers at right makes for a great underused groundcover that smoothers weeds and is drought tolerant. - Pinch back plants that can get unruly and too tall, or those plants are growing in soil that is too rich.
-Often the plants tend to collapse as they grow too tall.
-Plants to consider pinching are Tall Tickseed (Coreopsis tripteris), Sedum 'Autumn Joy and many of the Asters on the market.
-The Sedum 'Autumn Joy' above has yet to get floppy but without an early June pinch, the excessive growth from the fertile soils will encourage the plant to flop in last summer.
+Plants like Diervilla lonicera (Bush Honeysuckle) pictured above with the flowers at right, is a great underused groundcover that smoothers weeds and is drought tolerant.
+It is also native! - Pinch back plants that can get unruly and too tall, or those plants growing in soil that is too rich.
+Often the plants tend to collapse as they stretch to unnatural heights.
+Some plants to consider pinching are Tall Tickseed (Coreopsis tripteris), Sedum 'Autumn Joy' and many of the Asters.
+Sedum 'Autumn Joy' pictured at right has yet to get floppy but without an early June pinch, the excessive growth from the fertile soils will encourage the plant to flop as it starts to bloom.